-Both types of boilie work well on the day but the decision to make really comes down to storing the bait.
-Freezer baits contain few preservatives and so are ‘fresher’ but won’t keep once defrosted and so are best for one or two sessions at best.
+Both types of boilie work well when carp fishing but ultimately it comes down to personal preference.
+Freezer baits contain few preservatives and so are ‘fresher’ but won’t keep once defrosted making these best for one or two sessions at best.
 Shelf-lifes can be kept in the resealable bag for ages but aren’t as fresh.
 However, they remain effective for longer than freezer baits and so are a better choice for the occasional carper.

 Old-fashioned mono reel line is supple and forgiving, but there are two other options that have somewhat niche uses.